Houshun 鳳春

 History

-The Hoshun cultivar suitable for Gyokuro was selected in 1977 from natural crosses of the Samidori cultivar in 1975 and registered in 2006.
-Breeding of the cultivar was done at the Kyoto prefectural tea research centre alongside Tenmyo, selected and registered in the same years, also out from natural crossings of Samidori.
-Samidori is an unregistered cultivar selected out of Zairai (seed-grown) Kyoto prefecture tea bushes by Masajiro Koyama 小山政次郎 and then developed at the Kyoto prefectural tea research centre.
-Do not confuse with similarly sounding but different cultivars like Saemidori, Sakimidori or Sainomidori.
+The Hoshun cultivar, suitable for Gyokuro, was selected in 1977 from a series of natural crosses of the Samidori cultivar from 1975.
+It was registered in 2006.
+The breeding of the cultivar was carried out at the Kyoto prefectural tea research centre alongside Tenmyo, another cultivar selected and registered in the same years.
+Both Tenmyo and Hoshun were developed from natural crosses of Samidori.

-Although registered on the 4th of February 2004, it was not finally published and registered until the 14th of December 2006.
-Its strain number was 53-7 during the testing phase, and its registration number is 14534.
-The registration period is getting wider and wider for new cultivars, compared to the older cultivars, which usually were registered a couple of months after application.
-If you are interested in how the registration workflow works, you can find a document outlining the entire process here, which includes vegetables, cereals and other agricultural products.
+Although registered on 4th February 2004, the strain was not finally published and registered until 14th December 2006.
+During testing, its strain number was 53-7, and its registration number is 14534.
+The registration period for new cultivars is increasing compared to older cultivars, which were typically registered a couple of months after application.
+For more information on the registration flow, including registration for vegetables, cereals, and other agricultural products, refer to the document in the references section.

 Characteristics

-Houshun is a very early budding and harvesting cultivar, around seven days earlier than Samidori and ten days earlier than Yabukita.
-Harvest is, on average, four days earlier than Yabukita.
-Both harvest by hand picking and machine are higher than Samidori in the comparison data at 110% and 117%.
-The Hand-picking data is from bushes grown in the Shizen-shitate 自然仕立て or natural shape bush under a shelf-style shading structure, a style of growing common for Gyokuro and also for Tencha.
+Houshun is a very early budding cultivar, around seven days earlier than Samidori and ten days earlier than Yabukita.
+On average, it is harvested four days earlier than Yabukita.
+Both handpicking and mechanical harvesting yield higher results than Samidori, with 110% and 117% respectively, according to the comparison data.
+The hand-picking data is from bushes grown in the Shizen-shitate[3].
+A common style of cultivation for Gyokuro and Tencha, letting the bush grow naturally upwards under a shelf-style shading structure.

 Since the budding period is early, thorough frost protection is necessary.
-When grown in the Une-shitate 畝仕立て, the characteristic arc-shaped pattern, the leaves tend to become a little smaller.
-Good trimming techniques and fertilization can help to prevent that.
+When grown in the Une-shitate[4] style, the characteristic arc-shaped pattern, the leaves tend to become a little smaller.
+Good trimming techniques and fertilisation can help to prevent that.
 Disease resistance is strong against ring spot disease and moderate against anthracnose.

 References